narmeen0faily/libsa.ios/README.md

 gonative-ios
 ============

-This is the native IOS code
+This is the native IOS code used by https://gonative.io/

 It allows the creation of apps from existing mobile-optimized websites.